 In other words, this is camouflage in its truest sense.
 From a distance, these new uniforms might simply look brown or green or whatever color the fabric has morphed into at that moment.

-"Up close, they look great," said Jack Ensch, the Padres' retiring director of military affairs.
+The digital pattern creates no solid lines or edges and blurs the outline of the human profile.
+Even the seams have soft edges.As a Marine wearing a MARPAT uniform moves around, the colors mesh with the background."Up close, they look great," said Jack Ensch, the Padres' retiring director of military affairs.
 "But they are going to blend in more on television and from the stands.
 Many fans aren't going to be able to tell that these are camouflage uniforms paying tribute to the military."

 The Marines quoted in that article above say they're still honored that the Padres have adopted their pattern, but not everyone likes the continued use of camouflage on uniforms.
-Uni Watch's Paul Lukas made his case against the practice a few years ago and the Padres' alternates were recently named the third-worst uniform in sports
+Uni Watch's Paul Lukas made his case against the practice a few years ago and the Padres' alternates were recently named the third-worst uniform in sports.

 While I haven't liked the Chicago White Sox or Cincinnati Reds donning copycat camo uniforms in recent years, the Padres' tribute has always seemed top notch to me.
 It's actually one of the better community outreach efforts by a team, considering the city's military history and the composition of its fan base.